-In the under developed, backward, feudal-capitalist, patriarchic social system, household works are considered to be done by women.
+In the underdeveloped, backward, feudal-capitalist, patriarchic social system, household works are considered to be done by women.
 As a result, the topics related to home economics are also considered for women.
-Besides that, as this patriarchic society don’t want to decide the wages of household works, so they think that the topics taught in home economics has less economic value.
+Besides that, as this patriarchic society doesn’t want to decide the wages of household works, so they think that the topics taught in home economics have less economic value.
 And so, these are for women.

-I believe that the topics like home, home management, food and nutrition related knowledge, child bearing, textile and clothing are as essential to men as to women.
-Along with that, I think that the gender discriminative subjects provided in the high school should be revoked.
+I believe that topics like home, home management, food and nutrition-related knowledge, childbearing, textile, and clothing are as essential to men as to women.
+Along with that, I think that the gender discriminative subjects provided in high school should be revoked.
 In that case, there could be a new mandatory subject introduced which includes both the knowledge.

 Link to the original article in Bengali: https://womenchapter.com/views/16251